Last updated on September 26th, 2022

 Carbs in Avocados

-The majority of the carbohydrate content in an avocado originates from fiber.
+The majority of the carbohydrate content in an avocado originates from the fiber.
 A 200-gram serving of an avocado (whole avocado) offers nearly 13.4 grams of fiber and 17 grams of carbohydrate.
 Very little sugar is present, and the remaining carbohydrate originates from starch.
 In other words, a 100-gram serving includes 9 grams of total carbohydrates.
 But 7 grams of those carbs are the fiber that your body’s digestive tract can’t digest.
 Hence, half an avocado (100-gram serving) includes only 2 grams of net carbs (also recognized as digestive carbs).
 As a result, avocado proves to be an ideal food to include in your low-carb or keto diet.

 A whole avocado (200-gram serving) offers approx. 30 grams of fat, 20 grams of monounsaturated fat, 4.2 grams of saturated fat, and 3.6 grams of polyunsaturated fat.
 This implies that while most of the calories from this fruit derive from fat, they are mainly in the form of monounsaturated fat.
 Monounsaturated fatty acids (MUFAs) derive from plant sources and are useful in reducing your LDL or ‘bad’ cholesterol.
 Due to this reason, the Academy of Nutrition and Dietetics advises that you should select foods with monounsaturated fats rather than saturated fat.